 Older is not usually associated with being faster or stronger.
-But maybe it could if one believed it to be?
+But maybe it could if we believed it?

 Being successful is more than just a physical ability.
 It requires a winning mindset to elevate the body to victory.